Boundless CLI

 Example:

-boundless-cli account deposit-stake 100
+boundless account deposit-stake 100

-5. withdraw-stake
+withdraw-stake

-Withdraws staked HP from the market.
+Withdraws staked USDC from the market:

 account withdraw-stake <amount>